mtholder/ku-covid-testing-data/README.md

   * [August 3 to Sept 9](https://protect.ku.edu/sites/protect/files/documents/Dashboard/COVID-19_Dashboard_Sept3toSept9.pdf)

 Neither report traces the test-positivity percentage over time, which I was interested in.
-Note that for a time-series of test-positivity rates to be easily interpreted as a proxy of the campus-wide prevalence of SARS-CoV-2 infections, it is important to either have rich, detailed knowledge of the biases associated with targeted testing, or to focus on the entry tests and "randomized prevalence testing."
+For a time-series of test-positivity rates to be easily interpreted as a proxy of the campus-wide prevalence of SARS-CoV-2 infections, it is important to either have detailed knowledge of the biases associated with targeted testing, or to focus on the entry tests and "randomized prevalence testing."
 Thus, this repository contains only data from the "Entry & Prevalence Testing" page of the Dashboard reports (that is page 2 in each of the reports).

 ## Data aggregation
-Data in the dashboard reports is presented in a few summary statistics, and 2 sets stacked bar charts: one for the number of negative tests, and the other for the number of positive tests.
+Data in the dashboard reports is presented in a few summary statistics, and 2 sets of stacked bar charts: one for the number of negative tests, and the other for the number of positive tests.
-The bar charts present data by date, and they use 4 shades of blue to indicate whether the test subject was from Athletics, from the Edwards Campus, Lawrence Faculty/Staff, or a Lawrence student.
+The bar charts show data by date, and they use 4 shades of blue to indicate whether the test subject was from Athletics, from the Edwards Campus, Lawrence Faculty/Staff, or a Lawrence student.

 ### Pipeline